 c) Reassessed following major alterations or major revision.

-The final decision generally lies with the editor.
+The final decision generally lies with the editor-in-chief.